 Both the superficial veins and deep veins in your legs can cause painful conditions that require expert vein care.
-If you’re looking for the best vein care services in Atlanta, Georgia, Griffin, Georgia & Newnan, Georgia, board-certified interventional and endovascular cardiologist Oghenerukevwe Odiete, MD, can help at Peachstate Advanced Cardiac and Endovascular (PACE).
+If you’re looking for the best vein care services in Atlanta, Georgia, Griffin, Georgia & Newnan, Georgia, board-certified interventional and vascular cardiologist Oghenerukevwe Odiete, MD, can help at Peachstate Advanced Cardiac and Endovascular (PACE).
 Dr. Odiete provides advanced treatments for venous diseases and exceptional vein care for all his patients.
 Call PACE today to find out more or schedule an appointment online.

 Vein care is all about treating conditions affecting your veins to prevent the complications vein conditions can sometimes cause.